 It is too hot to keep the oven on long.
 It is too hot to write too much.
 So, this is your easy and beautiful cool dinner for this week.
 Don’t save it just for dinner, either.
 This is such an easy thing to set out for guests.
 And, it is delicious.

-This is all you need.
-Separate the salmon, which is generally pre-sliced.
+- Separate the salmon, which is generally pre-sliced.
 Arrange the salmon and the toppings on a platter and enjoy.
 Each guest should place a few slices of salmon on a toast and squeeze a bit of lemon on the salmon.
 The crème fraiche is basically involved to keep the capers from rolling all over hell and damnation (your nice rugs and pretty upholstered chairs).
 At least that is my understanding.
-So if you like capers, place a tiny dollop of crème fraiche on the salmon first.
+So if you like capers, place a tiny dollop of crème fraiche on the salmon first

 This salmon is the Whole Foods house brand and is MSC certified.
 I haven’t fully wrapped my brain around the MSC thing.
 I think it is positive that there is a system for encouraging healthy fisheries and building good standards for harvesting fish.
 I do not believe, however, the lack of the certification necessarily implies that a producer is not up to par.
 The presence of it merely provides extra assurances.
 Don’t abandon your favorite brand because it is lacking the certification if you are otherwise confident in the producer.I’m keeping my eye on this issue.
 I think it is fascinating.
 Feel free to weigh in on the matter if you are in the know.
 I’d love to hear your opinion.